-Differentiation is fundamental to SEND students' access to the curriculum.
-The aim is to provide learning experiences and a curriculum that is so well personalised that the requirement for students with potential needs to access additional intervention is reduced.
+Differentiation and adaptive teaching are fundamental to SEND students' access to the curriculum.
+The aim is to provide learning experiences and a curriculum that is personalised that the requirement for students with potential needs to access additional intervention is reduced.
 By implementing best practice teaching and learning for all and recognising and using strategies that promote individual progress, fewer students should need to be recognised as needing any additional provision.

-Additional Provision for students with SEND
+4. Additional Provision for students with SEND